gsi-ee/go4/Go4ExampleMesh/Readme.txt

 again from the configuration gui, the mesh setup is ready.
-Note that once the mesh is configured in this way, the configuration can be stored completetely in the analysis preferences and restored on the next startup.
+Note that once the mesh is configured in this way, the configuration can be stored completely in the analysis preferences and restored on the next startup.

 One could also think of a user defined gui that handles both